Papyrus: History

-Papyrus' last appearance in the Merovingian chancery was with a document from 692 CE, though it was known in Gaul until the middle of the following century.
+Papyrus's last appearance in the Merovingian chancery was with a document from 692 CE, though it was known in Gaul until the middle of the following century.
 The latest certain dates for the use of papyrus in Europe are 1057 for a papal decree (typically conservative, all papal bulls were on papyrus until 1022), under Pope Victor II, and 1087 for an Arabic document.
-Its use in Egypt continued until it was replaced by less expensive paper introduced by the Islamic world, which originally learned of it from the Chinese.
+Its use in Egypt continued until it was replaced by less expensive paper introduced by the Islamic world.
 By the 12th century, parchment and paper were in use in the Byzantine Empire, but papyrus was still an option.

 Until the middle of the 19th century, only some isolated documents written on papyrus were known, and museums simply showed them as curiosities.
 They did not contain literary works.
 The first modern discovery of papyri rolls was made at Herculaneum in 1752.
 Until then, the only papyri known had been a few surviving from medieval times.
 Scholarly investigations began with the Dutch historian Caspar Jacob Christiaan Reuvens (1793–1835).
 He wrote about the content of the Leyden papyrus, published in 1830.
 The first publication has been credited to the British scholar Charles Wycliffe Goodwin (1817–1878), who published for the Cambridge Antiquarian Society one of the Papyri Graecae Magicae V, translated into English with commentary in 1853.